James M. Ellison, MD, MPH

 *Mr. Thorne’s name and details have been changed to protect confidentiality.

-A primary care physician’s (PCP) practice is generally the place to start when questions about cognitive impairment arise, because these symptoms may be connected to other issues in a person’s total health picture.
-Primary care doctors and nurses are likely to know which initial questions to ask and which screening tests to do.
+A primary care physician’s (PCP) practice is generally the place to start when questions about cognitive impairment arise because these symptoms may be connected to other issues in a person’s total health picture.
+PCPs and nurses are likely to know which initial questions to ask and which screening tests to perform.

 The most common specialists consulted for someone with memory or other cognitive symptoms include the following: